 Revisions and seasonal adjustment

 Merchandise trade data are revised on an ongoing basis for each month of the current year.
-The previous year's data are revised with the release of the January and February reference months as well as on a quarterly basis.
-The previous two years of Customs based data are revised annually and are released in February with the December reference month.
+For customs-basis data, the previous year's data are revised with the release of the January and February reference months as well as on a quarterly basis.
+The previous two years of customs-basis data are revised annually and are released in February with the December reference month.

-Factors influencing revisions include late receipt of import and export documentation, incorrect information on Customs forms, replacement of estimates produced for the energy section with actual figures, changes in classification of merchandise based on more current information, and changes to seasonal adjustment factors.
+Factors influencing revisions include late receipt of import and export documentation, incorrect information on Customs forms, replacement of estimates with actual figures, changes in classification of merchandise based on more current information, and changes to seasonal adjustment factors.

-Revised data are available in the appropriate published data tables.
+Revised data are available in the appropriate published data tables and statistical products.

-The administrative data used to compile trade statistics is considered to be complete and accurate.
-Any anomalies or inconsistencies detected are verified with the source, and where necessary, adjustments are made to reconcile data with the conceptual framework of the series.
-The administrative agencies used are considered to be the best source available.
+The administrative data used to compile trade statistics are considered to be complete and accurate.
+Any anomalies or inconsistencies detected are verified with the source and where necessary, adjustments are made to reconcile data with the conceptual framework of the series.

 - User Guide: Canadian System of Macroeconomic Accounts